mrmanc/spectro/README.md

 * Normalise the amplitude using the time since last sample to smooth out results when processing is slow
 * Try using a static logarithmic scale for the amplitude scaling to provide consistency and better resolution on small amplitudes
 * Allow the user to switch scales dynamically when the command is running
+* Use rank based rendering as suggested by this [blog post by Dave Pacheco](http://dtrace.org/blogs/dap/2011/06/20/heatmap-coloring/).